EvanKomp/aide_predict/docs/component_spec.md

 Inherits from sklearn transformer.
 Takes in a sequence and returns a score.

 ## SequenceChecker(Transformer)
 Inherits from sklearn transformer.
-Simply checks that all sequences are the same length, and also records the variable amino acid sequences.
+Simply checks that all sequences are the same length, and also records the variable amino acid residues.

 ## Embedder(Transformer)
 Inherits from sklearn transformer.
 Takes in a sequence and returns a feature vector.
 Options are Eg. one hot or esm1v.